Military of the Mongol Empire: Cavalry

 Mongol cavalry archery from Rashid-al-Din Hamadani's Universal History using the Mongol bow.

 Each Mongol soldier typically maintained three or four horses.
 Changing horses often allowed them to travel at high speed for days without stopping or wearing out the animals.
 When one horse became tired, the rider would dismount and rotate to another.
 By letting a tired horse keep up with the rest of the herd without a load, the strategy preserved mobility without overburdening the animal.
 The Mongols protected their horses in the same way as they did themselves, covering them with lamellar armor.
 Horse armor was divided into five parts and designed to protect every part of the horse, including the forehead, which had a specially crafted plate that was tied on each side of the neck.

 Armor

 Lamellar armor was worn over thick coats.
-The armor was composed of small scales of iron, chain mail, or hard leather sewn together with leather tongs and could weigh 10 kg if made of leather alone and more if the cuirass was made of metal scales.
+The armor was composed of small scales of iron, chain mail, or hard leather sewn together with leather thongs and could weigh 10 kg if made of leather alone and more if the cuirass was made of metal scales.
 The leather was first softened by boiling and then coated in a crude lacquer made from pitch, which rendered it waterproof.
-Sometimes the soldier's heavy coat was simply reinforced with metal plates.
+Sometimes, the soldier's heavy coat was simply reinforced with metal plates.

 Helmets were cone shaped and composed of iron or steel plates of different sizes and included iron-plated neck guards.
 The Mongol cap was conical in shape and made of quilted material with a large turned-up brim, reversible in winter, and earmuffs.
 Whether a soldier's helmet was leather or metal depended on his rank and wealth.